-Three letters of reference for Postdoctoral Fellowship Program applicants must be received at the address below within one week following the submission deadline (August 11, 2009).
+Three letters of reference for Postdoctoral Fellowship Program applicants must be received at the address below by August 25, 2010.
 The applicant's proposed Mentor may provide one of the three letters of reference if this individual is able to credibly address the applicant's strengths as a researcher and the applicant's potential for a successful career in space life sciences research.
 Postdoctoral Fellowship Program applicants will be notified via email when each letter of reference is received by NSBRI.
-Applications without all three required letters received within one week of the submission due date will be considered incomplete and may be returned without review.
+Applications without all three required letters received by August 25, 2010, will be considered incomplete and may be returned without review.